 1990-91: 109th AW members called to duty in support of Desert Shield/Desert Storm.

 September 1994: 139th Aeromeds deploy to Rwanda in support of Operation Provide Support.

 Feb.
 20, 1998: Responsibility for airlift support to the United States Antarctic Program (USAP) was passed over to the 109th AW from VXE-6 during a ceremony in Christchurch, NZ.

 October 1999: 109th AW aides in the rescue of Dr. Jerry Nielsen, a doctor with breast cancer symptoms and based at isolated Amusden-Scott Research Center in Antarctica.

-The Wing's high operational tempo increased dramatically with the surprise attack on the World Trade Center on September 11, 2001.
-The 109th provided immediate support deploying 49 Civil Engineers, Services and Public Affairs personnel to Ground Zero within the first 24 hours.
-Since that time, the men and women of the 109th AW have continued to voluntarily deploy in support of military operations in Southwest Asia and around the world.
+Sept.
+11, 2001: 109th provides immediate support after the World Trade Center is attacked.
+Nearly 50 civil engineers, services and public affairs personnel are deployed to Ground Zero within the first 24 hours.
+Since then, the 109th has continued to voluntarily deploy in support of military operations in Southwest Asia and around the world.